 Start by offering fresh fruits and vegetables at snack time.
 Fruits like apples, bananas and satsumas are ideal, or why not try vegetable crudités with a dip?
 If you’re on the go, look for healthier convenience foods to bring with you.
 Nowadays, there is a growing range of snacks available made with healthier ‘real food’ ingredients, including fun snacks designed especially for kids.
 Keep a couple in your handbag when out and about so you’re not tempted to grab a chocolate bar.
 Add a couple to family picnics.
 Or give your kids a fun surprise in their lunchbox that you can be happy for them to have.

 Remember, healthy eating is not about going on a ‘diet’ – it’s a lifestyle for the long term.
 Making small changes to your eating habits over time can make a huge difference to your family’s health and wellbeing in the long run.
-A little bit of time and effort now will set your children up with healthy habits for life.
+A little bit of time and effort in following these tips for healthy eating now will set your children up with healthy habits for life.

 For hassle-free adventures in snacking, subscribe to Treat Trunk now to get healthy snacks delivered to your door each month.